On this page

 Find out more about New Zealand Commonwealth Scholarships(external link)

 Almost two thirds of the Commonwealth’s members are classified as "small states", which are defined as countries with a population under 1.5 million.
 These countries, many of them islands, are particularly vulnerable to fluctuations in the global economy and to natural disasters.

 We work to raise the profile of issues facing small Pacific countries (in particular) during meetings and conversations with Commonwealth officials.
-The Commonwealth acts as a collective voice and advocates for small countries, and helps raise international awareness of issues affecting them.
-It engages with the World Bank, the UN, the OECD and other international organisations on behalf of small sates.
+The Commonwealth acts as a collective voice and can advocate for small countries, helping to raise international awareness of issues affecting them.
+It engages with the World Bank, the UN, the Organisation for Economic Co-operation and Development and other international organisations on behalf of small states.

 |Antigua and Barbuda

 Trinidad and Tobago